chaiyuntian/PanoRenderUtils/code_snippets/RE/README.md

-[Common Test Website](http://tool.chinaz.com/regex/)for regex, if you don't have a custom test tool.
+[Common Test Website](http://tool.chinaz.com/regex/) for regex, if you don't have a custom test tool.

 PNG format match: .{1,}\.png$